Help search engines find your content with XML sitemaps

 Even small sites with few pages can benefit from having an XML sitemap, as it prevents search engines from having to guess where your content is, or when it was last updated.
 For more significant sites, having an XML sitemap is essential.
 If your website consists of thousands of pages, if you are in the news business, or if you are just not that good at internal linking, you need to help search engines to discover and prioritize your content.

-Why do I need an XML sitemap in WordPress?
+Why do I need a Yoast XML sitemap in WordPress?

 According to Google: “Search engines like Google read this file to more intelligently crawl your site.
 A sitemap tells Google which pages and files you think are important in your site, and also provides valuable information about these files: for example, for pages, when the page was last updated, how often the page is changed, and any alternate language versions of a page.”